Ocean gyre: Indigenous knowledge of ocean patterns

+One example involves ancient Polynesians and how they discovered and then travelled throughout the Pacific Ocean from modern day Polynesia to Hawaii and New Zealand.
+Known as wayfinding, navigators would use the stars, winds, and ocean currents to know where they were on the ocean and where they were headed.
+These navigators were intimately familiar with Pacific currents that create the North Pacific Gyre, and this way of navigating continues today.

+Another example involves the Māori people who came from Polynesia and are an indigenous group in New Zealand.
+Their way of life and culture has strong connections to the ocean.
+The Māori believe that the sea is the source of all life and is an energy, called Tangaroa.
+This energy could manifest in many different ways, like strong ocean currents, calm seas, or turbulent storms.
+The Māori have a rich oral history of navigation within the Southern Ocean and Antarctic Ocean and a deep understanding of their ice and ocean patterns.
+A current research project is aimed at consolidating these oral histories.
+Efforts are being made to integrate TEK with Western science in marine and ocean research in New Zealand.
+Additional research efforts aim to collate indigenous oral histories and incorporate indigenous knowledge into climate change adaptation practices in New Zealand that will directly affect the Māori and other indigenous communities.

+Threats

 Climate change

-Ocean circulation re-distributes the heat and water-resources, therefore determines the regional climate.
+Ocean circulation redistributes the heat and water resources, therefore determines the regional climate.
 For example, the western branches of the subtropical gyres flow from the lower latitudes towards higher latitudes, bringing relatively warm and moist air to the adjacent land, contributing to a mild and wet climate (e.g., East China, Japan).
 In contrast, the eastern boundary currents of the subtropical gyres streaming from the higher latitudes towards lower latitudes, corresponding to a relatively cold and dry climate (e.g., California).

-Currently, the core of the subtropical gyres are around 30° in both Hemispheres.
+Currently, the core of the subtropical gyres are around 30° in both hemispheres.
 However, their positions were not always there.
 Satellite observational sea surface height and sea surface temperature data suggest that the world's major ocean gyres are slowly moving towards higher latitudes in the past few decades.
 Such feature show agreement with climate model prediction under anthropogenic global warming.
-Paleo-climate reconstruction also suggest that during the past cold climate intervals, i.e., ice ages, some of the western boundary currents (western branches of the subtropical ocean gyres) are closer to the equator than their modern positions.
+Paleo-climate reconstruction also suggests that during the past cold climate intervals, i.e., ice ages, some of the western boundary currents (western branches of the subtropical ocean gyres) are closer to the equator than their modern positions.
 These evidence implies that global warming is very likely to push the large-scale ocean gyres towards higher latitudes.